Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/RandomStrings.md

 - Generate random integers in a range

 ### Challenges
-Visit Make School's [Online Academy](https://www.makeschool.com/academy) to find the [Tweet Generator tutorial](http://make.sc/oa-tweet-generator).
+Visit Make School's [Online Academy] to find the [Tweet Generator tutorial].

 These challenges are the baseline required to complete the project and course.
 Be sure to complete these before next class session and before starting on the stretch challenges below.